JonArintok/glyphdraw/README.md

 # ShaderPunk
-GPU-accelerated visual programming language for interactive audio and video
+A GPU-accelerated visual programming language for interactive audio and video intended for use on touch-screen devices.